onurboyar/VarRedOpt/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Corrected citation info in the description
+* Added dot at the end of the last sentence in the description file.